 In determining whether merchant cash advances are a scam, it’s important to take a close look at the drawbacks of this financing option.

-- Confusing contracts: MCA companies also often use predatory lending tactics, common of scam lenders.
+MCA companies also often use predatory lending tactics that are common for scammers.
 The companies will intentionally write contracts with obscure and confusing language.
 Additionally, MCA companies won’t disclose APRs, making it difficult to calculate the actual cost of the advance.

 What are some alternatives to merchant cash advances?